hack-the-crisis-web/htc-web/src/pages/index.md

     date: 2020-04-11T21:00:00.000Z
 heading: placeholder
 howItWorksDescription: >-
-  The crisis is far from over.
-Join the hack of our lifetime - The Global Hack - 9-12 April 2020.
-We are bringing together world-class mentors and globally talented teams to build the solutions for the better tomorrow.
+  The Global Hack is an online hackathon fighting off the crisis to battle the problems we are facing as a global society after the immediate corona crisis is over.
+We are bringing together world-class mentors and globally talented teams to build the solutions for a better future.
 tracklistDescription: >-
   The tracks are inspired by the UN sustainability goals that cover the majority of our future challenges.
 These are the areas most likely to see the biggest